Caughyhzd/TLID-Dataset/README.md

 ### 6. Download

-If you wish to utilize the TLID dataset for research in power vision, please contact me via email.
+If you wish to utilize the TLID dataset for research in power vision, please contact me via a formal email as the applicant.
 In your request, kindly indicate your full name and affiliated institution.
 Upon receipt and verification of your application, I will provide you with a reply containing the official download link for the TLID dataset.

 My E-mail:

 caughyhzd@foxmail.com

 Please note that the paper "Towards Defect Detection of Transmission Line Insulator: A Dataset, Benchmarks and Challenges" to which TLID belongs has been accepted by ICPRE2025.
 Research conducted using this dataset requires referencing this paper.